Paduka: Veneration

 Paduka is often gifted as part of a bride's dowry.
 They are worshipped and given as votive offerings by faithful believers.

 In a festival associated with the Hindu god Vithoba, pilgrims travel to his Pandharpur temple from Alandi and Dehu towns that are closely associated with poet-saints Dnyaneshwar and Tukaram (respectively), carrying the padukas of the saints in a silver palkhi (palanquin).

 A popular religious belief is of the contact (sparsh) with the salabhanjika sculpture yakshini's foot.
 It is said that when the yakshini encircles a dormant tree with her leg around it, it starts to blossom and bear fruit.
 Shalabhanjika yakshi is also an embellishment in the form of an architectural bracket in many Hindu temples.

 Another notable feature of veneration is of the goddess Lakshmi, the goddess of prosperity.
 On Deepavali festival day, Lakshmi is devotionally ushered into the house through symbolic representation with a series of her footprints (paduka) drawn in paint or kolam and lit with oil lamps, from the main door to the private sanctum.
 This is done with the wish that good fortune shall be bestowed by her upon the householders.

 Below the Bodhi tree at Bodh Gaya where Buddha received enlightenment, there is a vacant throne that is adorned with the foot prints on a foot rest of the Buddha.
 This place is deeply venerated.

+In South Indian Vishnu temples, priests offer the satari, a gold or silver plated crown that features the feet of Vishnu to bless devotees, who bow low so that it is ritually placed upon their heads.

-Vishnupad temple
+Vishnupada temple

-Vishnupada Mandir is said to enshrine the footprints of Vishnu.
-This footprint denotes the act of Vishnu subduing Gayasur by placing his foot on Gayasur's chest.
+The Vishnupada Temple is said to enshrine the footprints of Vishnu.
+This footprint denotes the act of Vishnu subduing Gayasura by placing his foot on his chest.
 Inside the temple, the 40 cm footprint is imprinted in solid rock and surrounded by a silver-plated octagonal enclosure.
 The temple is 30 m in height and has 8 rows of elegantly carved pillars that support the pavilion.
-Within the temple precincts, the banyan tree called the 'Akshayabat' is located where the final rituals for the dead takes place.

 Paduka Sahasram

-Paduka Sahasram (literally meaning "1,000 verses on the padukas of the Lord") is devotional poetry extolling the virtues of worshipping the paduka (feet) of Vishnu, enshrined in Sri Ranganathaswamy Temple in Srirangam, Tamil Nadu.
-It is considered a sacred script of the Sri Sampradaya or Sri Vaishnavism.
-The Sahasram was composed in 1,008 verses in 32 chapters by Swami Vedantha Desika, a follower of the Vishishtadvaita philosophy.
-It is also said that Desika composed this as a challenge to his rival group of Tengalai Iyengars (who belonged to the southern school of the Srivaishnava philosophy) in one-quarter of a night.
-The eulogy of the Lord's Paduka centres around Rama's paduka, which ruled the kingdom of Ayodhya for 14 years.
-Desika propounds that it was due to the special relationship that people of Ayodhya had with Rama's paduka that they attained salvation in life.
+The Paduka Sahasram (lit.
+'1,000 verses on the footwear' (of Ranganatha)) is a devotional poem extolling the virtues of worshipping the paduka (feet) of Vishnu, enshrined in Sri Ranganathaswamy Temple of Srirangam, Tamil Nadu.
+The poem was composed in 1,008 verses in 32 chapters by Vedanta Desika, a proponent of the Vishishtadvaita philosophy.
+According to Sri Vaishnava tradition, the 1,000 verses of the Paduka Sahasra were composed in a single night by Vedanta Desika as a part of a literary contest.
+By doing so, the poet defeated Alagiya Manavala Perumal, a theologian of the Tenkalai sect, who had only been able to compose 300 verses during the allotted period.

-Guru Paduka Sthothram
+Guru Paduka Stotram

-Adi Shankaracharya has also written nine devotional verses under the title "Guru Paduka Sthothram" as salutations to his guru (the Lord).
+Adi Shankara has also written nine devotional verses under the title "Guru Paduka Stotram" as salutations to his guru.
 An English translation of the first verse is: